-Juncus subnodulosus (Blunt-flowered Rush) 1991-2005

-Juncus subnodulosus is a patch-forming perennial, with far-creeping rhizomes which may be matted below the surface, often present with other rushes, such as Juncus

-Juncus subnodulosus-Cirsium palustre fen-meadow plant community (M22).
+As Blunt-flowered Rush is not rare in Kent, and may fall short of being scarce, the distributional data maintained in this register will be at 1km square (monad) level.
+This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the following 1991-2005 map is taken (with kind permission of far-creeping rhizomes which may be matted below the surface, often present with other rushes, such as Juncus inflexus (Hard Rush) and Juncus articulatus (Jointed Rush).
+It forms part of, and may be dominant in, the Juncus subnodulosus-Cirsium palustre fen-meadow plant community (M22).
 This community, where ungrazed, commonly reaches 50-80cm in height, but Juncus subnodulosus may be noticeably taller (40-130cm).
 The assemblage indicates soils which are kept reasonably moist for most of the year and have a moderate to high base-status, and may be represented on terrain which is sloping, with seepage lines where ground waters reach impervious substrates; or on flat ground in badly drained hollows or valley bottoms, which may accumulate peat below.
-Rodwell refers to such communities as being secondary, derived and maintained by mowing and/or grazing; and Juncus subnodulosus is often one of the strongest threads of continuity from the precursor community, being adapted to survive both the former traditional annual summer mowing and grazing.
+Rodwell10 refers to such communities as being secondary, derived and maintained by mowing and/or grazing; and Juncus subnodulosus is often one of the strongest threads of continuity from the precursor community, being adapted to survive both the former traditional annual summer mowing and grazing.